 Fall in Jackson Hole

 For those that might see the bustling options of summer as a bit too much to handle, fall in Jackson Hole is essentially a quieter version.
 Granted, the full menu of summer activities isn't quite available, but it's close, and the calmer fall season has benefits of its own.
-The Fall Arts Festival takes place in late September, hunting season gets underway and locals who have been working double-time all summer long now have the time to unwind and chat—not to mention those incredible fiery aspens and the rest of the fall foliage displays.
+The Fall Arts Festival takes place in early September, hunting season gets underway and locals who have been working double-time all summer long now have the time to unwind and chat—not to mention those incredible fiery aspens and the rest of the fall foliage displays.

 In early fall, September, Jackson operates like a slightly calmer version of summer.
 Most of the same activities are doable, the hiking is fantastic, the fishing can be excellent, but cooler weather makes rafting and getting wet in the river a touch less tempting.
 October is the pivot month that in most years extends this summer revelry and in some begins to hint towards winter.
 Generally, September and October offer some of the most consistent weather of the year here with days warm enough to spend plenty of time outside.